In a surprise move, Twitter just doubled the character limit for tweets. We’re cautiously optimistic about this change.

 So suffice it to say that many BSDers had strong feelings about this news.
 Here’s what some of our strategists had to say:

-Billy Silverman, Director of Content, BSD NYC
+Billy Silverman, Director of Content, NYC

 I wasn’t too shocked by this change — it’s the latest in a long line of updates to the platform designed to give tweets a little more breathing room.
 After auto-shortening URLs, having images not count against the character limit, and making it easier to thread tweets together, the writing has been on the wall for years: Twitter is ready for longer-form content.